 In addition, CZM has produced a Coastal Landscaping website, which provides information on storm-damage prevention and other benefits of appropriate landscaping approaches, along with detailed information on how to effectively landscape coastal banks, beaches, and dunes.

-Some non-structural shore protection techniques for your community to consider include:
+Some additional non-structural shore protection techniques for your community to consider include:

 - Creating or restoring wetlands.
 See the Massachusetts Division of Ecological Restoration website.